lorin/booknotes/Mission-Improbable.md

     - must establish authority via expertise in order to successfully justify their standard
     - also need to convince others
 ## Experts, organizations, and social conflict
 - experts bridge the gap between an organization and its constituents that live outside of the organization
 - experts take political judgments and couch them in technocratic, “value-free” (neutral) terms
     - they do value-laundering
 - experts get authority from organization affiliation
     - consequence: organizations influence experts
 - ideas the author borrows from other fields:
     - from study of orgs: organizations are the man agents that create danger
         - we can’t ignore their influence in our analysis of dangers
     - from sociology: symbols, including fantasy documents, are developed through negotiation (social construction)
     - rhetoric: the envisioned audience influences the shape and content of the fantasy document
         - to understand fantasy docs, we must understand the audience
 ## Power in Alaska
 - There are two ways that political power influenced spill response planning docs in Alaska
-            - 1. Role of oil in political economy
+    1. Role of oil in political economy
-            - 2. Negotiations over jurisdiction and profits
+    2. Negotiations over jurisdiction and profits
 ## Institutional context of fantasy
 - p105-106
 - story of how Alaska ended up with a pipeline->tanker transport system instead of a pipeline that passed through Canada (role of politics)
 - most of the oil company’s spill plan related to pipeline spills
     - but the pipeline part of the transport is safer than the tanker part
     - land spills are easier to clean up than open water spills
 ## Microstruggles
 - p107
 - **disqualification heuristic **- tendency for experts to discount evidence that conflicts with their preexisting beliefs about the safety of a sociotechnical system
 - apparent affinity between small spill cleanup and large spill cleanup traces back to historical conflict between the oil company and the Alaska Department of Environmental Conservation (ADEC)
 - enforcing more realistic planning for large oil spills was de jure within ADEC's scope but de facto was not
 ## Federalism on Long Island
 - p110
 - locals fought against Long Island nuclear plant by refusing to participating in the emergency planning process
 - by doing so, they effectively vetoed the plant
 - p111
 - there wasn't a single expert authority making estimates about worst-case scenarios, instead there were multiple experts making conflicting estimates
     - estimates from power company estimates conflicted with county experts
 - pp112-113
 - power company ran an evacuation exercise, but state and local governments refued to participate
 - p116
 - __realism doctrine__ - when it comes to a real emergency, state and local agencies will participate properly in the evacuation plan, if they don't take part in the simulated exercises
     - this was assumed by the power company to justify the success of the evacuation exercises even though local agencies didn't participate in them
-## Local wisdom and civil defenece
+## Local wisdom and civil defense
     - p120
     - polls showed that people didn't believe in civil defence
     - p125
     - rhetoric changed from nuclear defense to emergency preparedness (apparent affinity)
     - Federal Emergency Management Agency (FEMA) focused on dual hazards, people supported emergency prepardness
 ## Power and rhetoric
 - p127
 - We overestimate the role of intent on the effects that systems have